 There are numerous types and brands of dinnerware that exist today, among the popular ones are the ceramic and opalware dinner sets.
 Below are differences and comparisons between opalware vs ceramic;

-Ceramic is basically non-metallic tableware.
+Ceramics is basically non-metallic tableware.
 Ceramic is made up of various types of clay.
 To create ceramic tableware or dinnerware, different types of clays are burnt at various temperatures for a period of time.

-While Opalware is made up of high tempered glass material whose thermal treatment gives it mechanical resistance of up to three times more than other tableware.
+While Opalware is made up of high-tempered glass material whose thermal treatment gives it mechanical resistance of up to three times more than other tableware.

 Ceramic wares are thick, this thickness has the ability to retain heat inside.
 As a result of this, it is recommended for use in serving and consuming hot meals.
 Ceramic should be handled with care.